 Always remember: You need to focus on learning how to play the guitar before you can play songs.
 This one piece of advice is so important, I'll say it again:

 No short-cuts.
 As that wise saying goes: If you want something you've never had, you must be willing to do something you've never done.
-So if you're tired of never being able to improvise and make it sound any good or fed up of your never improving slow chord changes - do something you've never done: start spending quality time methodically practicing your technique drills.
+If you're tired of struggling to improvise or you're fed up with your slow chord changes - do something you've never done: dedicate quality time practising your technique.

 It's time to get a good practice strategy underway.
-As humans we are predisposed to be goal based.
+As humans, we are predisposed to be goal-based.
 We are teleological organisms.
-This simply means when we set goals to achieve something, we focus on delivering.
+When we set goals to achieve something, we focus on delivering.
 And what's even better, no matter how big or small the achieved goal, we feel gratified.
 So make your practice sessions have a purpose.

-If you're finding your motivation to play has stalled, firstly don't be hard on yourself, this is a common problem guitar players come across when they have no structure to their practice.
-You can overcome this annoying hurdle by establishing some of your playing goals.
+If you're finding that your motivation to play has stalled, first, don't be hard on yourself.
+This is a familiar problem guitar players come across when they have no structure to their practice.
+You can overcome this annoying hurdle by setting playing goals.

 a) Are all melody and chord notes crystal clear with no mutes or buzzes?
 Goal: banish messy muted notes.